Azure/azure-powershell/src/ApplicationInsights/ApplicationInsights.Autorest/docs/Get-AzApplicationInsightsContinuousExport.md

 Accept wildcard characters: False
 ```

-### -ResourceName
+### -ResourceGroupName
-The name of the Application Insights component resource.
+The name of the resource group.
+The name is case insensitive.

 ```yaml
 Type: System.String